 - Click the Save button.

-- Open PuTTY and click the new saved session you created for the passwordless login.
+- Open PuTTY and click the new saved session you created for the passwordless login, then click the Open button.
 You are logged in without a password prompt.

 If the PuTTY console responds with "Server Refused Our Key," this may indicate the public key PuTTY generated is not in a form the remote system recognizes or can use to authenticate your access.
 Refer to the following link for instructions on how to edit the public key file to a format the remote server recognizes: